Do You Have a Victim Personality? 12 Ways to Tell

 2. You have a tendency to complain.

-Complaining replaces taking action, and gains attention and sympathy from others, things a victim inwardly craves.
+Complaining replaces taking action, and gains attention and sympathy from others, things a person trapped in victim thinking spends a lot of time going after.
+This is how we feel power as a victim.

 3. You are rarely visibly angry.

-If you are living your life from the space of a victim it’s more likely you spend a lot of time being meek or ‘all suffering’.
-Of course underneath that meekness is often a hidden storehouse of repressed rage.
+If you are living your life from a victim mindset it’s likely you spend a lot of time being meek or ‘all suffering’ and being ‘too nice’.
+Of course underneath that meekness is a hidden storehouse of repressed rage. from your unhealed trauma.

-4. You are, however, convinced those around you are always upset or angry with you.
+4. But you are convinced those around you are always upset or angry with you.

-Convincing yourself you can ‘read’ other people and are sure that they are angry at you can act as false proof that they are against you, and therefore responsible for why you feel bad.
+Convincing yourself you can ‘read’ other people and are sure that they are angry at you can act as false proof that they are against you.
+This means in an argument, you can slip into victim mode, shutting the other person out.

-It also means you can keep yourself helpless, because if you tell yourself everyone doesn’t like you, then you have an excuse to not ask them for help and move forward in life.
+It also means you can keep yourself helpless.
+If you tell yourself everyone doesn’t like you, then you have an excuse to not ask them for help and move forward in life.

 5. You expect other people to know how you feel.